michaelemery/staticanalysis/checker/nullness/checkerframework.md

 ## redundant tests

-Tests are considered redundant when the results of previous tests at lower dynamic levels were unsound.
+Tests are considered redundant when pre-requisite tests are unsound.

 ### InterproceduralReflectiveFieldAccess